aldrinrenzcruz/bitbearner/README.md

 # About this tool
 It's intended, mostly, for new players of <em>Bitburner</em> who, like me, used `ns1` when starting and now wants to switch to `ns2`.

-It can also be used when helping new players who uses `ns1` in the [Discord channel](https://discord.gg/TFc3hKD) or other forums in general.
-That way, its faster to convert the scripts they're sharing for testing purposes.
+It can also be used when helping new players who are using `ns1`.

 Feel free to use and reuse anything in this tool.